 July 13, 2017

 This blog is the first in a series on dyslexia.
-Topics to be addressed further in include treatment for dyslexia, accommodation options available, and the transition of a child to life, school, etc. following diagnosis.
+Topics to be addressed further in include treatment for dyslexia, accommodation options available, and the transition of a child to college, life, etc. following diagnosis.

 Sharon was a 2nd grader who was struggling with learning to read.